ISISComputingGroup/lewis-ess/README.md

 - COAST: Switch off motor, but do not actively decelerate disc
 - STOP: Go to velocity 0, disc remains levitated
 - PARK: Go to velocity 0, disc remains levitated, is rotated to PARKEDANGLE:SP
-- LEVITATE: Levitate disc if it's not levitated
+- LEVITATE*: Levitate disc if it's not levitated
-- DELEVITATE: Delevitate disc if possible
+- DELEVITATE*: Delevitate disc if possible

+The commands marked with a * are not implemented yet.
+There are however two additional commands, INTERLOCK and RELEASE.
+INTERLOCK takes the chopper from the initial `init` state to the `stopped` state, RELEASE does the opposite.
+This behavior will likely change soon.